rust-lang/rust/src/doc/guide.md

 There is no single reason that bindings are immutable by default, but we can think about it through one of Rust's primary focuses: safety.
-If you forget to say `mut`, the compiler will catch it, and let you know that you have mutated something you may not have cared to mutate.
+If you forget to say `mut`, the compiler will catch it, and let you know that you have mutated something you may not have intended to mutate.
 If bindings were mutable by default, the compiler would not be able to tell you this.
 If you _did_ intend mutation, then the solution is quite easy: add `mut`.